 - Discover other virtual Australian cultural experiences with Tourism Australia.

 Want to go further afield and celebrate with bubbles?
 With Airbnb’s virtual experiences you can do just that through a virtual visit to the home of champagne, Épernay, France.
 Here you can learn how to saber a bottle of champagne.
-There are a range of other interactive experiences to choose at Airbnb’s Online Experience collection, from the energetic (learn to tango with Argentinian experts) to the calming and restorative (learning origami and the essence of Japan).
+There are a range of other interactive experiences to choose at Airbnb’s Online Experience collection, from the energetic (learn to tango) to the calming and restorative (learning origami and the essence of Japan).

 7: Take a walk together.

 Sometimes beauty is right on our doorstep and can be experienced with our own eyes, without a screen.
-Yes, it’s true, even at the start of 2021, after a year where many of us spent more time in virtual meetings than we would care to admit to!
 Why not, this Valentine’s Day, take your partner on a romantic walk together and discover local treasures.
 Taking a stroll even has plenty of benefits for both you, boosting your mood and relieving stress by releasing endorphins – the “feel-good” chemicals because they can act as a pain reliever and happiness booster.

 Connect and converse.

 So, Valentine’s Day is an opportunity for couples to reconnect and spend time together, but it shouldn’t mean sending yourself into debt.
 Financial fitness is an important pillar of a healthy relationship, so we hope you get the most out of these creative Valentine’s Day ideas.